01110000u01101110k/file_explorer/README.md

-A quick and simple file explorer that I created for my own use.
+A fast and simple file explorer that I create for my own use.